1005 N. Marion St.

 The attorneys at the Sammis Law Firm work hard to stay current on the most recent changes in the law affecting marijuana cultivation prosecutions and defenses.

-Additionally, we work with a network of lawyers throughout the State of Florida and the rest of the nation who are fighting similar battles to defend individuals charged with serious marijuana offenses, including cultivation and trafficking.
+Additionally, we work with a network of lawyers throughout the State of Florida and the rest of the nation, fighting similar battles to defend individuals charged with marijuana offenses, including cultivation and trafficking.
 Read more about the pros and cons of the Legalization of Marijuana in Florida.

 The Charge of Cultivation of Marijuana or Manufacture of Cannabis

 Under Florida law, Section 893.13(1)(a) governs the offense of cultivation of marijuana, which is a third-degree felony punishable by up to five years in Florida State Prison.
-The offense is considered a Level 3 (three) offenses, which assuming no other additional charges or prior record would equate to 16 points on your Florida Criminal Punishment Code Score Sheet.
+The offense is considered a Level 3 (three) offense, which assuming no other additional charges or prior record, would equate to 16 points on your Florida Criminal Punishment Code Score Sheet.

 In Tampa, Hillsborough County, FL, the marijuana cultivation charge is written up as the criminal offense of “manufacture of cannabis” under the same statute and subsection.